christiangenco/christiangenco.github.io/things.md

 * [**Slackline**](http://amzn.to/2ozUZ2l): training line makes it much easier to learn.
 Currently no place for it in the backyard, so I can only use it at parks or while camping.
 I'd love to figure out a way to set it up in the backyard without trees.

 ## Travel

+I love the [What's in my Bag?](https://ma.tt/2016/03/whats-in-my-bag-2016-edition/) style posts, so here's what I travel with.
+Lots of the stuff photographed is mentioned in other sections, so not included here.

 <figure class="right"><img src="http://i.imgur.com/7Hi5mmH.jpg" /><figcaption>2.5 weeks of stuff in 1 backpack</figcaption></figure>